IMPORTANT UPDATES

-Here's how we're making it easier for you during the ongoing COVID-19 pandemic.
-We'd also like to share some important facts to know about the document signing and closing processes of your home during this time.
+We'd like to share some important facts to know about document signing and closing processes of purchasing, refinancing or selling your home.

 Yes, you can in some instances.
-Currently the Law Society of Alberta is allowing lawyers to verify your identification by video conference.
-Furthermore, the Alberta Land Titles office is allowing certain documents to be sworn via video conference such as:
+Currently the Law Society of Alberta is allowing lawyers to verify your identification by both video conference and via a third party identification verification process.

-Please note that the documents that are sworn in via video conference STILL REQUIRE the original "wet ink" document to be provided to the lawyer for submission to the Land Titles Office PRIOR to the closing date.
+Please also note that the documents that are sworn in via video conference STILL REQUIRE the original "wet ink" document to be provided to the lawyer for submission to the Land Titles Office PRIOR to the closing date.
+We cannot close without the original documents.
 Drop-off at the office must be arranged either in-person or via courier.

 CAN I STILL MEET IN-PERSON?